 Farm and home-based organic gardening are not vastly different from one another because the methods for choosing plants and vegetables to grow are reasonably similar – even if your home organic garden is significantly smaller.

 Location selection is the main part of organic gardening.
 It is vital that the vegetation has enough water access, and that it is exposed to a minimum of six hours of sunshine each day.
+Try to find a good balance between giving your plants adequate water and not wasting it.
+You can install an ultrasonic flow meter to monitor your water usage and ensure you don’t use too much.
 In addition, ensure that the area has correct drainage, otherwise, you will have to set up a raised bed garden.

 Once you have found the location, begin the land preparation.
 You will require some gloves for gardening and a few tools because you will encounter weeds that need discarding.
 Any debris should be disposed of too.
 Do this for a minimum of two days to make the area secure.